 But when certain unwanted strains like P. acnes get out of control, it appears that they can affect the production of sperm cells and possibly even change the physiology of female partners' reproductive tracts to make them less conducive to conception3.
 Shocking, right?

 While studies are ongoing as to the exact extent that the seminal microbiome plays in conception, other correlations between microbial health and fertility are clear.

 For instance, research has shown that the gut microbiome can also play an important role in maintaining a man's fertility, especially in these three ways:

-• Regulating hormones.
-Your gut bacteria are responsible for the creation and modulation of many hormones, including those important for reproduction, like estrogen (too much lowers your sperm count and increases oxidative stress on your reproductive system) and testosterone (too little and your sex drive and sperm production drops).
+• Supporting hormones.
+Your gut bacteria are responsible for the maintenance of many hormones, including those important for reproduction, like estrogen (too much lowers your sperm count and increases oxidative stress on your reproductive system) and testosterone (too little and your sex drive and sperm production drops).
 Plus, maintaining a balanced gut microbiome can help keep your cortisol levels in check––cortisol is a hormone that's released when you're stressed, and having it regularly coursing through your body messes with your hypothalamus, pituitary, and testes, making it difficult for them to release the hormones needed to maintain your fertility.4

-• Maintaining weight.
-Similarly, your health of your gut microbiome has a big impact on your weight.
+• Healthy weight management.
+Similarly, the health of your gut microbiome has an impact on your ability to manage your weight.
 With a good balance of beneficial bacteria, it’s much easier to manage and maintain your ideal physique.
 Since carrying too much weight affects your reproductive hormone levels, an imbalance in your gut bacteria could be having an extended effect on your fertility, as well as your figure.5

 Clearly, your bacterial good guys work tirelessly to keep you well, but they can only have the impact they're meant to when they're actually there, thriving in your gut.
 And, unfortunately, that's where our modern Western way of living sometimes does more harm than good.